 |Goals of Funding||

-The purchase and installation of vocational training equipment must support the organization to meet the Career Pathway needs for the target populations in at least three of the following goals:
+The purchase and installation of vocational training equipment must support the organization to meet the Career Pathway needs for the target populations in the following goals:

 |Funding Disbursement||On a rolling basis, upon verification of approved submitted purchases, requests for equipment, and related installation costs.|

 |Contract End Date||June 30, 2022|

 A. Program Administration: This program is offered by the Massachusetts Workforce Skills Cabinet and funded by the Commonwealth of Massachusetts through its capital budget.
 The grant application process will be administered by the Executive Office of Education (EOE), in coordination with the Workforce Skills Cabinet.